 Certain features of our outstanding debt, including the renewal of such debt on substantially similar terms, and the nature of any outstanding debt of the Private Company Partners could adversely affect our ability to raise additional capital, to fund our operations, to pay dividends, and could limit our ability to react to changes in the economy and our industry, expose us to interest rate risks and could prevent us from meeting certain of our business objectives.
-An inability to meet our debt covenants could result in a default under our new senior credit facility, which may then require repayment of any outstanding amounts at a time when Alaris may not have sufficient cash available to make such repayment.
+An inability to meet our debt covenants could result in a default under our senior credit facility, which may then require repayment of any outstanding amounts at a time when Alaris may not have sufficient cash available to make such repayment.
 In addition, a default under our debt facility may impact our ability to obtain future debt financing on terms favorable to Alaris.
-Furthermore, an inability of any material Private Company Partner (or a group of non-material Partners collectively representing a material portion of our revenues) to meet their debt covenants and a failure of a Private Company Partner to refinance or restructure its debt where necessary can have an impact on their ability to pay our Distributions and therefore impact Alaris' cash flows.
+Furthermore, an inability of any material Private Company Partner (or a group of nonmaterial Partners collectively representing a material portion of our revenues) to meet their debt covenants and a failure of a Private Company Partner to refinance or restructure its debt where necessary can have an impact on their ability to pay our Distributions and therefore impact Alaris' cash flows.
+In addition, where a Private Company Partner has defaulted under our agreements, our right to exercise our remedies may be subordinate to the Partner's senior lender and subject to a standstill provision until the senior debt is repaid or for a specified period of time.